Exam Week Policies

 The following policy statements apply for exam week.

-1. Final Exam Week: The eleventh week of each term is set aside for final examinations.
+1. Final Exam Week: The fifteenth week of each term is set aside for final examinations.
 The term "final examination" here means the last examination of the term, either comprehensive or unit examination.

 2. Unit Exams: During the last week of classes no final examination may be given.
 A unit exam may be given only if it is in addition to the regularly scheduled final exam.
 The Dean of the College must approve exceptions.
 Papers/presentations may be due during the last week of classes with or without an additional final exam/assignment.